 Planning a vacation to Hawaii?
 Here’s what you need to know about visiting the islands.
-Many US citizens are wondering can Americans travel to Hawaii.
-But take note that Hawaii has pushed back their reopening date until October!
+Many US citizens are wondering if Americans can travel to Hawaii.
+After many pushbacks and changed regulations, Hawaii is finally open.
 Here’s everything you need to know about Hawaiian travel restrictions…

-Editor’s note: this is a developing situation.
-Check with the official Hawaii travel authority website before planning a trip.
+Editor’s note: This is a developing situation.
+Please check with the official Hawaii travel authority website before planning a trip.
+Last update: October 19th

 Can Americans Travel To Hawaii?
 What You Need To Know